12 Ways to Maximize a Tiny Dorm Room—Without Blowing Your Budget

-Don’t freak out!
-With a little savvy and creativity, you can fit everything you need into the tiny room.
-We’ve compiled the best space-saving tips, dorm room and dorm room ideas from decorators and organizers to help you turn that boring box into a cozy nest (that looks dressed up, too).
+With a little savvy and creativity, you can fit everything you need (and want!) in the tiny room.
+We’ve compiled the best space-saving dorm ideas from decorators and organizers to help you turn that boring box into a cozy nest (that looks pretty great, too).

 Want to have coffee while you fire off a term paper, but also need a place to keep your extra set of towels or blankets?
-The key to small space decorating is finding pieces that do double duty, according to James Wheeler of Atlanta-based J. Wheeler Designs (jwheelerdesigns.com).
+The key to small space decorating is finding pieces that do double duty, says James Wheeler of Atlanta-based J. Wheeler Designs.
 He recommends a lift-top coffee table for its functionality as both a workspace and a storage unit.
 It can even serve as an actual dinner table.

-Deborah Gussoff, Certified Professional Organizer and owner of In Order, Inc. (inorder.com), loves the versatile storage options of magazine files.
+Deborah Gussoff, certified professional organizer and owner of In Order, Inc., loves the versatile storage options of magazine files.
 Their vertical format is great for small spaces.
 If your desk hutch has a bookshelf on top, line up a few of them to hide odds and ends.
 Gussoff also recommends putting one by the door for an easy place to drop keys and other small items that would otherwise clutter the room.

 To buy: $16; containerstore.com.

 For many new college students, dorm life comes with a big dose of clothing insecurity—which is why it’s comforting to bring as many options as possible.
 But how do you fit years of carefully curated outfits into that tiny closet?
-One dorm space saver hack is to hang a closet rod to instantly double the capacity, then add ultra slim pant and suit hangers to maximize the number of items that can easily fit in the space.
+One dorm space saver hack is to hang a closet rod to instantly double the capacity, then add ultra slim hangers to maximize the number of items that can easily fit in the space.
 Just like that, you don’t have to part with your parents and your beloved overalls at the same time.